"FAN is where SAN was six years ago," Schultz today told searchstorage.com.au, before IDC analyst Graham Penn predicted...

 Schultz touted compliance and backup as the most important benefits of the FAN approach, with the opportunity to streamline and consolidate the resources required to achieve these outcomes another expected improvement.

-He added that he believes the technique is complementary to other efforts aimed at taming the proliferation of unstructured files such as document management
+He added that he believes the technique is complementary to other efforts aimed at taming the proliferation of unstructured files such as document management or knowledge management software.

 "It is not 'either/or,'" he said.
 "The two are complementary, or FAN can be an enabler."

 "But most businesses are not doing knowledge management," a fact he hopes will see the FAN approach adopted to help address the issue of unstructured files.